yangjerrica/Molecular-Weight-Calcuation-game/README.md

 different emotions.
 To win the game all animals have to get 100 points of satisfaction.

-This project interests me because when I was a chemistry tutor back in Taiwan, students had to quickly calculate each molecular weight in order to finish all the questions under specific amount of time.
-Calculating molecular weight is the most basic ability for students learning chemistry.
+This project interests me because when I was a chemistry tutor back in Taiwan, students had to quickly calculate each molecular mass in order to finish all the questions under specific amount of time.
+Calculating molecular mass is the most basic ability for students learning chemistry.
 By getting familiar with it, students can save multiple time during exams and work on harder problems.